ArieCreson/Python_language_learning/README.md

-this output is clear once you understand they python script, there is a matching place where this command (translate) takes an input (in this example stueckchen) and attaches another string to it and then shooves it into ai.sh which gives back the output.
+this output is clear once you understand the python script, there is a matching place where this command (translate) takes an input (in this example stueckchen) and attaches another string to it and then shooves it into ai.sh which gives back the output.